 The Museum De Vries contains the largest collection of Dutch sculptor Adriaen de Vries’ work in the world.
 Visitors can see the unique sculptures of the Dutch artists.
 Visitors can also take a walk in the immaculate gardens surrounding the palace with sculptures and fountains created by de Vries; the gardens have been in place since the reign of King Johan III.

-Drottningholm Palace’s Royal Chapel has been the host to many royal christenings throughout the years including the christening of Prince Alexander last year and Princess Lenore and Prince Nicolas in 2014 and 2015, respectively.
-The Royal Chapel is over 250 years old and is currently used by the Lovö parish with high mass taking place on the last Sunday of every month.
+Drottningholm Palace’s Royal Chapel has been the host to many royal christenings throughout the years including the christening of Princes Alexander and Gabriel in 2016 and 2017 and Princess Lenore and Prince Nicolas in 2014 and 2015, respectively.
+Princess Adrienne was christened in the church in 2018.
+The Royal Chapel is over 250 years old and is currently used by the Lovö parish with high Mass taking place on the last Sunday of every month.